yy7-f/CNN_TransferLearning_HoG_ML_for_Virtual_Sorting_System/README.md

 # Virtual_Sorting_System_with_CNN_TransferLearning_HoG

 Product sorting system in virtual production line is developed in this project.
-The tasks for building the sorting production line are virtual modeling, PLC programming, vision algorithm and image classification, and robot operation.
+The sorting production line is built using virtual modeling, PLC programming, vision algorithm, and image classification, and robot operation.

 **Virtual model**